 Water Sports: Hyper Hydration (2023)

-Water Sports: Hyper Hydration is a foray into machine learning involving optimization algorithms.
+Water Sports: Hyper Hydration is an topology optimization experiment.
 It places a tubular geometry, representing a water bottle at the center of the inquiry.
-Firstly, single objective optimization for the 3D profile that empties itself the fastest and then multi-objective optimization by balancing emptying speed and surface area.
+It examines single objective optimization for the 3D profile that empties itself the fastest.
 This project was developed as part of the Computational Explorations seminar at ITECH master's program in collaboration with Chris Kang, Markus Renner, and Cornelius Carl.
 The code and studies for this project can be found on GitHub.

 The project's initial phase involved implementing various algorithms encompassing single-objective optimization techniques to efficiently optimize the shape of a water bottle.
 The project aimed to develop a water bottle model with fixed top and bottom sizes while allowing for a variable profile along the entire circumference.
 The primary objective was identifying optimal parameters for efficient water release, minimizing the time required for water to exit.